-This page lists all of the errors and inconsistencies I’ve found throughout my 30+ readings of the entire series (I have Stephen Fry’s reading of the books on my phone as an audiobook, to which I listen when I’m resting or trying to fall asleep).
-I published these as an ebook under a pseudonym, but as the Harry Potter books are a favorite topic of mine and as I continue adding to this list, I’ve decided to create a page for it here on my site.
+This page lists all of the errors and inconsistencies I’ve found throughout my many readings of the entire series (I have Stephen Fry’s reading of the books on my phone as an audiobook, to which I sometimes listen when I’m resting or trying to fall asleep).

 What Object Was Voldemort Planning to turn into a Horcrux with Harry’s Death?

 In The Half-Blood Prince, Dumbledore mentions that Voldemort would have reserved the process of making Horcruxes for particularly significant deaths.
 He says Harry’s death would have certainly fit the bill.
 Voldemort is mentioned as wanting to turn only special magical objects into Horcruxes, such as artifacts left by the founders of Hogwarts.
 This brings up the question of which object Voldemort was planning to turn into a Horcrux with Harry’s death.
 Is there some important magical artifact hidden in the ruins of the Potter home, or somewhere in Godric’s Hollow, if Voldemort’s curse somehow caused it to fly off into the Halloween night?

 There is never a mention of what this object could have been.
 It seems like Rowling never gave a thought to it.